 Larger riders face several problems with regular bikes.
 First, the durability/ muscle of the wheels is not up to the task.

 Secondly, big riders generally overload the suspension, especially the front meaning many have to turn to rigid forks.

-The other worry is that most plus sizes are tall and won’t fit in a majority of the standard bikes.
+The other worry is that most people who weight 400 lbs are taller than average.
+This means they won’t fit in a majority of standard bikes.

 The thing is that even after modifications, it’s still very difficult to make a normal bicycle perform like plus size bikes.